- County Treasurer

 Subsequent Year Taxes

 A certificate holder is under no obligation to pay subsequent taxes.
 Subsequent taxes, when paid by the certificate holder, attach to the original lien and earn the same rate of interest (15%) as the original certificate.
-Payments of subsequent taxes will be accepted on September 1 but the interest will not apply until the taxes are delinquent the day after the payable dates listed below:
+Payment of subsequent taxes will be accepted prior to the installment due date of taxes; however, payment will not be applied to the account until after the installment deadline.

 - First installment - November 10